 Twitter has over the years evolved into the place to follow live sporting events.
 There are great hash tags and people to follow, or you can let the social network do the work for you with its Moments feature.
 Here you’ll find a variety of content including video highlights, up-to-the-minute scores and stats, breaking news, and commentary from past and current professionals in the industry—all in a single, digestible stream.
 Even if I’m watching a game live, I often check Twitter after a big or controversial play to read other people’s realtime reactions.

 Honestly, you could probably replace ESPN with any top sports news app, but I prefer this one for its design and feature set.
 The content available here is nowhere near what you can find on Twitter, but it checks all of the boxes including stats, scores, news, highlights and even play-by-play coverage.

 For those who don’t really care about the game, but want to watch the commercials everyone is going to be talking about, check out YouTube’s AdBlitz page.

 And that should just about cover it!
-Again, the Super Bowl kicks off at 6:30 ET in Houston at NRG Stadium.
+Again, the Super Bowl kicks off at 6:30 ET at the U.S. Bank Stadium in Minneapolis, Minnesota.
 If you think we missed a notable streaming method, particularly for overseas viewers, be sure to let us know about it down in the comments!